OutoftheBoxFTC/Summer-Motion-Profiling/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 After the prefix, other conventions will apply:

 * Sensor class names should constructed as:       Sensor - Company - Type
-* Hardware class names should be constructed as:  Hardware - Robot type
+* hardware.Hardware class names should be constructed as:  hardware.Hardware - Robot type
 * Pushbot class names should be constructed as:   Pushbot - Mode - Action - OpModetype
 * Concept class names should be constructed as:   Concept - Topic - OpModetype
 * Library class names should be constructed as:   Library - Topic - OpModetype